Taxation as slavery: History

 In her book, American Patriots, journalist Gail Buckley wrote, "In British eyes, the American colonies existed only for the benefit of the mother country, but Americans saw any form of taxation as slavery."
-Anarcho-capitalists and other right-libertarians are some of the foremost proponents of the argument that taxation is equivalent to slavery.
-The International Society for Individual Liberty has made this claim, as has Bureaucrash, which refers to Social Security as "social slavery."
+Anarcho-capitalists and other right-libertarians often argue taxation is equivalent to slavery.
+The International Society for Individual Liberty has made this claim, as has Bureaucrash, referring to Social Security as "social slavery."

 George Mason University professor Thomas Rustici uses two hypothetical anecdotes to illustrate his point of view:

 Leo Tolstoy argued that taxation of labor is one of three stages of slavery (the other two being land slavery and personal slavery).